Current status: This service has ended

-If you plan on visiting the parkway sector in Gatineau Park on a weekend this fall, we strongly recommend taking the free NCC shuttle to access some of the Park’s popular sites.
+If you plan on visiting popular areas in Gatineau Park on a weekend this fall, we strongly recommend taking the free NCC shuttle to access some of the Park’s sites.
+Due to the high volume of visitors, the shuttle is the best way to get to popular destinations in the parkways area.

 Schedule and stops